TuxVinyards/qqX/README.md

 Lots of details in the [Wiki](https://github.com/TuxVinyards/qqX/wiki) pages ...

-## Quickemu Virtual Machine Manager - A Safe and Powerful TUI
+## A Safe and Powerful  Virtual Machine Manager

 - Full process & version controlled wrapping of both Quickemu & Quickget